 The Nashville Number System (NNS) is a way of writing music with numbers rather than the letters traditionally found in music notation.
 The benefit to the NNS is that you can have one sheet of music and use it to play a song in any and key.
 Another benefit would be between two guitar players playing the same song but one is using a capo.
 They can call out the same numbers to each other even though they would be using different chord shapes.
-The NNS takes more work initially to memorize, but once you’ve done you homework I promise you won’t regret having learned it.
+The NNS takes more work initially to memorize, but once you’ve done the work – you won’t regret it.

 1) Numbers (ex.
 1, 2, 3, 4, 5, 6, and 7) represent the scale degrees